wbrowar/admin-bar-component/README.md

 2. Set up the project locally (using the Node version described in the `.nvmrc` file in the root).
 3. Make your changes.
 4. Run `npm run test` to run type checking and to run tests.
-5. Push your branch up and make a [create a pull request on GitHub](https://github.com/wbrowar/admin-bar-component/pulls).
+5. Push your branch up and [create a pull request on GitHub](https://github.com/wbrowar/admin-bar-component/pulls).

 Not all pull requests will be pulled in and not all issues will get fixed, but all suggestions are welcomed.